 - Width: 9.8″

-Any long term concerns?
+Any long-term concerns?

-I’ve had this Dyson for over five years and had no issues with it except for the dustbin seal.
+I’ve had this Dyson for over five years and have had no issues with it except for the dustbin seal.

 Another concern is the battery, but the V10 battery is replaceable, and aftermarket options are available, as are previous generation V6 and V8 options, which had many replacement batteries available.